 The same goes with the glass top stove it should always be cleaned of debris before heating it up for use.
 The best way to keep it clean is to attend to it following the manufacturer’s instructions as soon as it has cooled after use.

-Check out my article about how to clean cast iron cookware…
+Check out our article about how to clean cast iron cookware.

 6. Heating Cookware

-Heating up your glass stovetop and cast iron cookware avoid placing a cool skillet on the extreme heat of a stovetop.
-Heat them up together.
+Heating your glass stovetop and cast iron cookware, avoid placing a cool skillet on the extreme heat of a stovetop.
+Heat them together.